BestoGames/BestoNet/README.md

 # BestoNet
 ### What is Besto Net
-ISD Rollback is a custom rollback system made for Idol Showdown, this is written in C# Unity and utilizes Facepunch Steamworks.
+BestoNet is a custom networking system made for Idol Showdown, this is written in C# Unity and utilizes Facepunch Steamworks.
+This repo contains the rollback and message handling portion, but more will be included soon

 Here's our steam page!
 https://store.steampowered.com/app/1742020/Idol_Showdown/